 As for Newcastle, a pretty ‘average’ picture is painted.
 They sit 9th out of 20 for total chances created, which divides to 8th for open play but 5th for chances from set plays!
 (Just 4 Premier League players playing 80+ mins per game create a set play chance more frequent than Yohan Cabaye).

-Nine teams have produced fewer ‘clear cut chances’ than us and 7 teams have produced fewer assists so far, but the most worrying figure is the aforementioned stat regarding set plays:
+Nine teams have produced fewer ‘clear cut chances’ than us and 7 teams have produced fewer assists so far, but the most worrying figure is the aforementioned stat regarding set plays: [quote]Newcastle United are the ONLY side in the whole of the Premier League this season that have yet to score from a set play.[/quote]

 The last time we did that, was away to Wolves last season (Demba Ba header).